gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Can use any HTML/CSS for marker styling

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Custom markers don't respect floor visibility automatically Ã°ÂÂÂ Ã¯Â¸Â Must manually show/hide markers on floor change
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Custom markers don't respect floor visibility automatically ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Must manually show/hide markers on floor change

 ---